bytefish/ODataAuthorization/README.md

     .RequireODataAuthorization();
 ```

+The Policy only applied to OData-enabled endpoints.
+Non-OData endpoints are ignored.

 ## Sample applications

 - [ODataAuthorizationSample](./samples/ODataAuthorizationSample): Simple API with permission restrictions and OData authorization middleware set up with a custom authentication handler